Concordium/concordium.github.io/source/shared/smart-contracts/tutorials/piggy-bank/writing.rst

 actions, such as transferring CCD to an account or invoking another contract instance.
 Receive functions are immutable/readonly by default, which means that they cannot mutate the state.
-We will look at mutable receive methods when it's time to implement smashing the piggy bank.
+You will look at mutable receive methods when it's time to implement smashing the piggy bank.

 .. note::